kubapeter/portfolio/Coursera Courses/Specializations/Learn SQL Basics for Data Science Specialization/SQL for Data Science/Week 3/README.md

 ## Practice Exercises

 For ethical reasons I do not share the correct answers for the coding quiz.
-But I share the [code for the practice quiz](./exercise.sql).
+But I share the [code for the practice quiz](./exercise.sql), which is quite similar but not graded.
 From this, one can get a more detailed insight of what is covered in week 3.